tesa1/ucsc_crispr_guides/README.md

 ## Note all commmands expect specific locations of files and path locations.

+The scripts were tested on harris.
 These files are dependent on a working directory path.
 For your own use, you will have to change lines in the python scripts like this:  "WDIR="/home/t.severson/zwart/crispr_guides/ctcf_ucsc_guides/pipeline/" and in the Rscripts like this:
 "setwd("/home/t.severson/zwart/crispr_guides/ctcf_ucsc_guides/pipeline/")"
 to your own path.